Living & Relocating

 Howard County was also chosen as the ideal location for the first railroad terminus in the nation, the Historic National Road; Merriweather Post Pavilion, a premier outdoor amphitheater with headline entertainment; and Columbia, one of the largest planned communities in the country.

 Centrally located in the Baltimore-Washington Corridor, Howard County is the strategic location of choice for a diverse and thriving business base.
 Several large business contractors call Howard County home, as do corporate and regional headquarters, a wide variety of technology-driven firms, and wholesale distributors and manufacturers.
+For a list of the area’s major employers, click here.

 The county’s citizens are among the wealthiest in the nation, with a median household income of $101,672.
 As one of approximately 30 counties in the nation to have a triple-A bond rating from all three rating agencies, Howard County’s economy is one of the strongest in Maryland.
 Howard County is the state leader in the creation of new jobs, with more than 35,000 new jobs added over the last decade.
 It has the highest concentration of professional, scientific and technical workers in the state.